 §11-13Q-22.
 Credit available for taxpayers which do not satisfy the new jobs percentage requirement.

-(a) Notwithstanding any provision of this article to the contrary, a taxpayer engaged in one or more of the industries or business activities specified in section nineteen of this article which does not satisfy the new jobs percentage requirement prescribed in subsection (c), section nine of this article or, if the taxpayer is a small business as defined in section ten of this article, does not create at least ten new jobs within twelve months after placing qualified investment into service as required by section ten of this article, but which otherwise fulfills the requirements prescribed in this article, is permitted to claim a credit against the taxes specified in section seven of this article in the order so specified that are attributable to and the consequence of the taxpayer's business operations in this state which result in the creation of net new jobs.
-Credit under this section is allowed in the amount of $3,000 per year, per new job created and filled by a new employee, as those terms are defined in section three of this article for a period of five consecutive years beginning in the tax year when the new employee is first hired.
-In no case may the number of new employees determined for purposes of this section exceed the total net increase in the taxpayer's employment in this state.
+(a) Notwithstanding any provision of this article to the contrary, a taxpayer engaged in one or more of the industries or business activities specified in §11-13Q-19 of this code which does not satisfy the new jobs percentage requirement prescribed in §11-13Q-9(c) of this code but which otherwise fulfills the requirements prescribed in this article, is permitted to claim a credit against the taxes specified in §11-13Q-7 of this code in the order so specified that are attributable to and the consequence of the taxpayer’s business operations in this state which result in the creation of net new jobs.
+Credit under this section is allowed in the amount of $3,000 per year, per new job created and filled by a new employee, as those terms are defined in §11-13Q-3 of this code for a period of five consecutive years beginning in the tax year when the new employee is first hired.
+In no case may the number of new employees determined for purposes of this section exceed the total net increase in the taxpayer’s employment in this state.
 Credit allowed under this section shall be allowed beginning in the tax year when the new employee is first hired: Provided, That each new job:

 (1) Pays at least $32,000 annually.
 Beginning January 1, 2010, and on January 1 of each year thereafter, the commissioner shall prescribe an amount that shall apply in lieu of the $32,000 amount during that calendar year.
 This amount is prescribed by increasing the $32,000 figure by the cost-of-living adjustment for that calendar year;